 The Executive Compensation Committee of Adobe's Board of Directors eliminated the use of stock option grants for all employees and the Board of Directors effective fiscal 2012 and fiscal 2014, respectively.
-As of June 1, 2018 and December 1, 2017, we had 0.1 million and 0.3 million stock options outstanding, respectively.
+However, we may assume the stock option plans of certain companies we acquire.
+As of August 31, 2018 and December 1, 2017, we had 0.3 million stock options outstanding at each period end.